Akane625/Dead-by-Daylight-Randomizer/README.md

-# Dead-by-Daylight-Randomizer
+# Overview
+- The killer perk dataset contains 2 columns 143 rows.
+It is completed up until the recent chapter as of writing this, which is JASON.
-A prototype Python program that randomizes killers and perks based on who you own.
-Requires Python and libraries to run.
+- Version 1 is a purely Python program that requires Python and Pandas to be installed in your computer.